davidharting/Python-Machine-Learning-Workshop/README.md

 ### Initial setup
 **Do not need to repeat this.**
 Recording how I initially setup the environment

+First, download Anaconda [here](https://www.anaconda.com/download/#download).
+Choose the Python 3.6 version.

+Step through the installer.
+After completion, you now have an `anaconda3` directory at the root of your system.

+On OSX, you do not have an "anaconda prompt" like on windows.
+Instead, you open a regular old terminal and "activate" Anaconda.

 ```bash
 # Initial environment setup
 source /anaconda3/bin/activate